-Habitat: Ecology Thinking in Architecture, a new look at ecological thinking and a contribution to its historiography, will be published on 19 June.
+Habitat: Ecology Thinking in Architecture is a new look at ecological thinking and a contribution to its historiography.
 It is the result of research undertaken in the National Collection for Dutch Architecture and Urban Planning and in various international archives.
 The book features a fundamental rereading of classic sources like CIAM and Team 10, supplemented by lesser-known contributions from recent history and from leading designers today.
 Including work by Jaap Bakema, Aldo van Eyck, Alison and Peter Smithson, James Stirling, Arne Korsmo and Geir Grung, Pjotr Gonggrijp, RAAAF, Frits Palmboom and many others, the book, published by nai010, stems from the exhibition Habitat Expanding Architecture, which took place at Het Nieuwe Instituut in 2018 and can now be visited online.

 When the ecological term habitat was introduced in the 1950s in the avant-garde circles of CIAM (Congrès Internationaux d’Architecture Moderne) and Team 10, it became a subject of fierce debate.
 In addition to rethinking the housing issue, habitat brought a profoundly new way of looking at architecture and urbanism.
 Cities and buildings could no longer be seen as isolated objects, but instead were considered part of a larger whole, an environment or habitat.